ydahal1/ydahal1/jokes.md

-I just wrote a book on reverse psychology.
-Do not read it!
+How many hipsters does it take to change a lightbulb?
+Oh, it's a really obscure number.
+You've probably never heard of it.

 [
-Tue Oct 14 00:26:21 UTC 2025
+Wed Oct 15 00:27:45 UTC 2025
  ]